AMRWERY/Interview-task-code-95/README.md

     - `filteredProducts`: Returns products filtered by the selected filter values.

 ### Types

 - **types/products.ts**: TypeScript interfaces for product, API response, and filter response data structures.

 ---

 ## Application Flow

 1. On page load, the main page fetches products and filter options via the store.
 2. Users interact with filter cards.
 Changes are synced to the store.
-3. The store computes `filteredProducts` based on selected filters, and the product cards grid updates automatically.
+3. The store computes `filteredProducts` based on selected filters, and the product list updates automatically.
 4. Active filters are shown as tags, which can be removed to reset filters.
 Skeleton cards are shown while loading.

 All UI is styled with Tailwind CSS and is responsive.

 ---